Properties & Pathways

 Agents need to present sellers with the best buyers, who are of good standing and character, understand the market, and will be professional from inspection to settlement.

-Put your best foot forward by doing your market research and knowing exactly what you want out of the transaction.
-In other words, don’t waste your time – or the seller’s.
+Put your best foot forward by doing your market research, having your finance strategy in place, and knowing exactly what you want out of the transaction.

 4. Invest in a commercial property syndicate (unlisted property trust)